RoStrap/Resources/README.md

 ```

 ![](https://image.prntscr.com/image/ZonjgCDFQLabru0xbMBUNQ.png)

+Note: `GetLocalFolder` will always create folders if they do not already exist because it is a local function.

 ## GetLocalTable
 The `GetLocalTable` function returns a (non-replicated) table hashed within `Resources` under the key passed in as a parameter.
 This is a convienent way to avoid Libraries that are simply `return {}`